curl/curl/docs/HELP-US.md

 # How to get started helping out in the curl project

 We are always in need of more help.
-If you are new to the project and are looking for ways to contrbute and help out, this document aims to give a few good starting points.
+If you are new to the project and are looking for ways to contribute and help out, this document aims to give a few good starting points.

 A good idea is to start by subscribing to the [curl-library mailing